abhinav61/Billing_software/README.md

 2. Downloaded the icon from the "icon website"

-3. Used SMTLP protocol to connect to the mail server Run the python file with python main.py to be run and tested locally
+3. Used SMTLP protocol to connect to the mail server 4.Run the python file with python main.py to be run and tested locally
-4. Added the setup file - this file once run in the python environment will create two folders - build & dist.
+5. Added the setup file - this file once run in the python environment will create two folders - build & dist.

-Production
+#Production
-5. run the dist folder from the folder and the application will be installed in the system like other application.
+6. run the dist folder from the folder and the application will be installed in the system like other application.
-6. application is ready to use without running the python file
+7. application is ready to use without running the python file